 You want your clothing to match the elegance and importance of the day.
 But you also want to show off your personality.
-Macy’s, Saks Fifth Avenue, Dillard’s, and Kohl’s are good places to start for some inspiration.
+Nordstrom, Macy’s, Saks Fifth Avenue, Dillard’s, and Kohl’s are a few good places to start for some inspiration.

 Rings are some of the most expensive things you’ll buy for your wedding.
 Start your ring shopping earlier than later.
 The price tags are hefty and can eat up a big part of your budget.

 Every state has different requirements for registering your marriage.
 You might need to get a license before the wedding.
 You might need a specific type of officiant.

 Your license is probably the most important detail of your wedding.
 It’s the piece of paper that makes it all official.
 Don’t overlook details here; pay close attention.

 Life is not a romantic comedy film.
 Don’t spend the night before your wedding rushing through your vows with sweaty palms.
 This is your chance to confess your love for your partner in front of a crowd of loved ones.
 It’s a big moment.